 Date Night– It is so easy as a full-time working couple to focus on work all day and the kids all night, using all your spare time to clean the house and pack lunches and catch up on your never-ending to-do list.
 Being intentional about taking a night out every once in awhile, calling a babysitter and not feeling guilty about it, can be incredibly refreshing for your relationship.
 Better yet, take a long weekend away just the two of you.
 That’s why respite exists.
 Foster care is a lot easier when you’re doing it together at your full capacity.
 I’ve tried, and I know now that you truly can’t pour from an empty cup.

 My biggest tip for full-time working couples or singles who want to foster would be to ask your agency directly, “How is fostering possible for working parents?”
 They will tell you how they’ve seen others thrive and what support they can offer you.
 But at the end of the day, if I can do this so can you! #FosterFamiliesNeeded

 Kaley has been a foster parent since 2017.
-Kaley, Bob, and their dog Rosie currently reside in Greenwood, SC.
+Kaley, her husband, and their dog Rosie currently reside in a small town in Upstate SC.
 As Director of SC Operations for Care2Foster, Kaley focuses on recruiting and supporting families as they take their next steps learning more about foster care.
 She is passionate about supporting foster families with authenticity, vulnerability, and hope.
-She is also President of Greenwood Foster Parent Association.
+She is also President of her county Foster Parent Association.